The Black Tulip (1964 film)

 The Black Tulip (French: La Tulipe noire) is a French-Italian-Spanish film which reused some names in the novel of the same title by Alexandre Dumas but its story does not follow the novel.
 It is, essentially, a star vehicle for the popular French actor Alain Delon.

-Like the popular European Karl May movies of the same time, the script actually used only the main characters of a popular novel, but didn't stick to the original story.

 Synopsis

 In June 1789 in the town of Roussillon, aristocrat Guillaume de Saint Preux leads a double life as a masked bandit known as the Black Tulip.
 The Black Tulip only robs rich aristocrats, so the local peasants regard him as a hero.
 Baron La Mouche is convinced Guillaume is the Tulip.
 During a robbery, he scars the Tulip's face, and hopes to use this to expose Guillaume.

 Guillaume asks his twin brother Julien to impersonate him.
-Julien is much more gentler and idealistic than his brother.
+Julien is much more gentle and idealistic than his brother.
 While the impersonation goes well at first, Julien is shocked to discover that Guillaume robs aristocrats for the thrill and the money, not for political reasons.

-Julien falls in love with a peasant girl called Caroline, the daughter of the revolutionary Pantin.
+Julien falls in love with a peasant girl called Caroline, the daughter of the revolutionary Plantin.
 Caro helps teach Julien how to be a better swordsman.

 When Baron La Mouche feels that there may be a connection between Guillaume de Saint Preux and the masked hero, he has Julien imprisoned.
 The original Black Tulip rescues him, but while Julien escapes, his brother is caught in the act and soon afterwards, executed.

 In the end, Julien succeeds his brother as the Black Tulip.
 He rises to the occasion, and is now as good a fighter for justice as his brother was.
 He has also won the heart of Caroline, who supports him.